comfy/comfy-bootstrap-form/README.md

 ## Bootstrap options

-Here's a list of all possible bootstrap options you can pass via `:bootstrap` option that can be attached to the `bootstrap_form_with` and any helpers inside of it.
+Here's a list of all possible bootstrap options you can pass via `:bootstrap` option that can be attached to the `bootstrap_form_with` and any field helpers inside of it:

 ```
 layout:               "vertical"